pvanshu247/InterviewTemplate-s01/README.md

 ## NOTE:

 - This task is designed to assess your understanding of core Unity concepts.
 The primary focus should be on functionality and code quality.
-- You are encouraged to use any publicly available tutorials or resources for guidance, but the final code should be your own.
+- You are encouraged to use any publicly available tutorials or resources(image/code) for guidance, but the final code should be your own.
 - For any clarification - please reply to the email thread, or mail to `rahul@xarpie.com`.

 ---